 Countless reports of hate crimes are occurring across the United States at various colleges, including EMU.
 We know this isn’t the first or the last.
 These reported instances are continuations of repeated behavior that thrives off hatred.

-has noted each and every racial incident that has occured on college campuses across the nation.
-As I looked, I found that the incident from 2016 here at EMU was also included in this list.
+The Journal of Blacks in Higher Education has noted each and every racial incident that has occured on college campuses across the nation.
+As I looked, I found that the racist graffiti incident from 2016 here at EMU was also included in this list.

 Black students already have a number of odds stacked against them.
 As we try to obtain a degree, become someone–whether it be for the family or for ourselves–we shouldn’t always have to be conscious on how to govern, hide or shrink because some people may see our blackness as a threat.
 Students, including myself, are tired of constantly having to think about our blackness and how it shows up in spaces that could cost us our lives from in the classroom, to riding in the car, to playing at the park, the list goes on.